 Visit the hilltop sanctuary of Sant Salvador and enjoy a piece of local history along with amazing panoramic views of the area

-No less than 7 watchtowers, are incorporated in this metre-thick wall that encloses the sanctuary of Sant Salvador.
+No less than 7 watchtowers, are incorporated in this meter-thick wall that encloses the sanctuary of Sant Salvador.

 This fortress and church, was built back during Moorish times on Mallorca, and expanded after the Catalan reconquest of the island.
-At this time, the town of Artà, was called Almundaina, and the entire area was known as ‘Yartar’.
+At this time, the town of Artà, was called Almudaina, and the entire area was known as ‘Yartan’.